 - Next, the customer will usually consider the pros and cons of owning a smartphone.
 What benefit can it deliver?

-- Then comes the stage evaluating different offers; there are so many models and brands to choose from and some serious comparison of different offers is definitely in order.
+- Then comes the stage of evaluating different offers; there are so many models and brands to choose from and some serious comparison of different offers is definitely in order.

 - Now the customer makes a purchase, probably motivated by a great unmissable offer from one supplier.

-- Finally the customer gets certain experiences while using the product and getting after-sales support (probably to use it to full potential).
+- Finally, the customer gets certain experiences while using the product and getting after-sales support (probably to use it to full potential).
 These experiences can make the person a strong advocate for the product or service, or an unhappy customer who can spread bad words.

-You can see five distinct phases in this case: Awareness, Consideration, Evaluation, Purchase and After-sales Experience.
+You can see five distinct phases in this case: Awareness, Consideration, Evaluation, Purchase, and After-sales Experience.
 The journey through these phases is what we call the customer journey.